outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

       - identify vertices:
         - points of infection
-        - points of pathogen resistance to handling methods
+        - points of pathogen resistance to handling methods (medicines, filters, cleaners)
         - points where operations/budget allocation are overwhelmed with handling methods

     - identify problems:

-      - identify priorities:
+      - identify priorities

         - budget optimization
           - equipment cost minimization
         - patient mortality minimization
         - infection from equipment minimization

-      - identify rules:
+      - identify rules

         - identify incentives
           - keep purchasing x amount of supplies from this supplier to get a discount